PUPPY MILL AWARENESS DAY

 HOW TO OBSERVE #PuppyMillAwarenessDay

-If you’re considering a new pet, consider adopting from a shelter.
+If you are considering a new pet, consider adopting from a shelter.
 Even pure-bred animals find their way to the shelter.
+Also, evaluate your lifestyle and whether it has room for a pet.
 Many people adopt a dog and are unprepared for the responsibility that accompanies a puppy or adult dog.
 Whether the training or another reason causes the pet to end up at a shelter, an opportunity for a new home awaits them.

 Use #PuppyMillAwarenessDay to post on social media.